Madkunt/splendid-elm/index.md

         text: >-
           I didn't know the Snipcart guys were into herbs as well!
 How beautiful is that Planty theme.
-I'm going to launch a killer JAMstack e-commerce store using this for sure.
+I'm going to launch a killer JAMstack e-commerce store using this for sure
       - author:
           name: Major Payne
           location: 'Northern Territory, AUS'